medined/perl-5-by-example/perl_5_by_example/web-servers.md

 <P>Web servers can have many different types of log files.
 For example, you
 might see a proxy access log, or an error log.
 In this chapter, we'll focus on the access log - where the web server tracks every access to your web site.

-<H3><A name="Example: Reading a Log File">Example: Reading a Log File</A></H3>In
+### Example: Reading a Log File

-this section you see a Perl script that can open a log file and iterate over the lines of the log file.
+In this section you see a Perl script that can open a log file and iterate over the lines of the log file.
 It is usually unwise to read entire log files into memory because they can get quite large.
 A friend of mine has a log file that is over 113 Megabytes!